 See: Light echoes whisper the distance to a star

 These are big stars, behaving like comets orbiting the black hole.
-But some are in very fast orbits, 11 years or so, although their orbital radii are several times that of our solar system.
+But some are in very fast orbits, with periods of 11 years or so, although their orbital radii are several times that of our solar system.

 Main site at Max-Planck-Institut für extraterrestrische Physik, with further animations